 Visitors who wish to park on campus must obtain a temporary parking pass from University Police.
-Visitors are entitled to the use of all parking areas and zones except specially designated service vehicles.
-Visitors are NOT allowed to park in the Student Parking Garage at any time.
-Vehicles brought on campus by students, faculty members, staff personnel, or employees are not eligible for classification as a “visitor vehicle” under any circumstances.
-Large groups such as conventions, conferences, etc., who anticipate visiting the campus are required to make advance special parking arrangements with the University Police Department, call 337-475-5711 during regular business hours, Monday through Friday.
+Visitors are entitled to the use of all parking areas and zones except those specially designated for service vehicles.
+Visitors are not allowed to park in the student parking garage at any time.
+Vehicles brought on campus by students, faculty, or staff are not eligible for classification as a “visitor vehicle” under any circumstances.
+Large groups (e.g., conventions, conferences, etc.) who anticipate visiting the campus are required to make advance special parking arrangements with University Police and should call (337) 475-5711 during regular business hours, Monday through Friday.

 ADA Accessible Permits

 Handicapped parking is designated at specific locations throughout the campus and indicated by blue paint and handicapped signs.
 These zones are in effect 24 hours per day.
 ONLY those vehicles bearing both a valid McNeese State University handicapped permit and a handicapped license plate or parking tag issued by a State Motor Bureau are authorized to park in these areas.
 All vehicles without proper identification displayed will be ticketed and may be towed at the owner/registrant’s expense.

 McNeese State University, its officers and employees shall have no liability for the care and/or protection of any motor vehicle or its contents at any time while it is being operated or parked on the campus.
 Thefts or damages that occur should be reported to University Police.